arvidn/libtorrent/branches/libtorrent_aio_settings/docs/manual.rst

 is specified in seconds.

 ``peer_turnover`` Is the fraction of the peers that are disconnected.
-This is a float where 1.f represents all peers an 0 represents no peers.
-It defaults to 4% (i.e. 0.04f)
+This is specified in percent, where 100 represents all peers an 0 represents no peers.
+It defaults to 4%.

 ``peer_turnover_cutoff`` is the cut off trigger for optimistic unchokes.
 If a torrent has more than this fraction of its connection limit, the optimistic unchoke is triggered.
-This defaults to 90% (i.e. 0.9f).
+It is specified in percent, and defaults to 90%.

 ``close_redundant_connections`` specifies whether libtorrent should close connections where both ends have no utility in keeping the connection open.